-Step 8: Have a fresh set of eyes look at the paper.
+Step 8: Have a fresh set of eyes and look at the paper

 You’ve made three passes over the paper so far.
 At this point, you will likely be a little desensitized to it.
 If you can, have a colleague review the paper for some feedback.
 If you can’t, at least step away from it for a bit or sleep on it.
 Alternatively, have a professional medical writer/editor who is also a scientist go through it to do an edit and critique.

 As you are wrapping up the editing process, check that your changes didn’t break any of the references.
-These matter to journals, so reviewers look for working references.
+These matter to journals, so reviewers look for work references.

-Step 10: Let your colleagues review the manuscript and finalize changes.
+Step 10: Let your colleagues review the manuscripts and finalize changes

+It’s an important step if you want to learn how to proofread scientific manuscripts.
 Before you submit the paper to the journal, let any colleagues look at the final version of the document with change tracking enabled.
 Once you have their approval, you will need to finalize your changes.
-This step is extremely important for any medical editing services.

 Google Docs automatically incorporates changes.
 On Microsoft Word, click “Review” on the toolbar, then click “Accept.”
 You can accept changes one at a time or you can click “Accept all changes and stop tracking” to save time.